 - Cucumbers need full sun for 6 to 8 hours per day.

 - Grow cucumbers indoors under two 40-watt fluorescent bulbs

 - Cucumbers require a minimum temperature of 60°F (15°C); cucumbers germinate best at 68°F (20°C).

 - For best results, cucumbers need a humidity level of 40 to 60 percent.
 This is especially important when growing cucumbers in hot summer regions.

 Soil for container-growing cucumbers

 - Grow cucumbers in containers in a light, well-drained soil mix.
-Use a container soil mix or a blend such as equal parts of peat moss, vermiculite, and potting soil.
+Use a container soil mix or a blend such as equal parts of aged compost, vermiculite, and potting soil.